 2. The Nikon can be adjusted via a system of menus and sub menus.
 The Sunpak can be adjusted via a number of sliders and dials.

-3. The Nikon should in theory be able to do a better job of reading ambient light,
+3. The Nikon should in theory be able to do a better job of reading ambient light, including backlighting, and it does.
+The thrysistor sometimes misjudges the situation but less frequent than I expected.

 4. The Nikon is fully automatic.
 For the Sunpak I have to manually adjust the camera’s aperture.